 The "cut" (channel) leading out to sea functions as a sort of "fish freeway" for many large fish, including giant groupers, barracuda and nurse sharks, a timid and non-aggressive shark species.
 Divers and snorkelers may enjoy a close encounter with a sea turtle.

 The rocks are home to many moray eels, who sometimes venture out in search of a meal.
 If you've ever wanted to try your hand at underwater photography, Hol Chan is the place!
-Even with just a snorkel you can get great underwater pictures.
 Other nearby dive/snorkel locations include Mexico Rocks, Palmetto Reef, Sandy Point Reef, San Pedro Cut and Coral Gardens.

 A special favorite of both scuba divers and snorkelers is the Sand Bar, sometimes referred to as Shark and Ray Alley.
 Hundreds of sting rays of all sizes congregate here, often accompanied by families of nurse sharks.
 With a depth of only 8 feet, the Sand Bar offers great photo opportunities to aspiring underwater photographers and beginners learning to snorkel or scuba dive.
 The Sand Bar is not far from Hol Chan, and only a few minutes by boat from San Pedro.